dekkov/neon4cast_faasr/README.md

 system('git clone https://github.com/dekkov/neon4cast_faasr.git')
 ```

-Click on FaaSr-Tutorial folder on the lower right window (Files), then

-Select More > Set as Working Directory from the drop-down menu.
+In RStudio, navigate to the neon4cast_faasr folder, then set it as the working directory (More > Set as Working Directory).